psychemedia/storytelling-notes/hudden_dudden.md

 "Hu!" exclaimed Little Claus, pretending to be frightened, "he's in there still!
 I must make haste and throw him into the river, that he may he drowned."

 "Oh, no, no!" screamed the clerk.
-"I will give you a whole bushel-full of money if you 'll let me go."
+"I will give you a whole bushel-full of money if you'll let me go."

 "Why, that's another thing!" said Little Claus; and he opened the chest.